Credit card refunds

 Unlike Section 75, Chargeback is not a legal right.
 It’s an agreement that Visa, Mastercard and American Express have signed up to.

 With Chargeback, your card provider can try to get the money back by reversing the transaction.
 You’ll need to provide evidence to support your claim.
-And be aware there are time limits for making a Chargeback claim – usually within 120 days of making the purchase.

 The Chargeback process can be a lengthy one and there’s no guarantee you’ll get your money back.
+But if you haven’t heard back from your credit card provider within eight weeks, you can complain to the Financial Ombudsman.

-Store credit as an alternative to refunds
+Store credit as an alternative to a credit card refund

 If you’re returning an unfaulty product because you’ve simply changed your mind, high-street stores aren’t legally obliged to give you a refund.
 However, they may offer you a gift voucher or credit note as a ‘goodwill’ gesture.

 Most retailers impose time limits on when you can return non-faulty goods – usually within 28 days of making the purchase.
+Check the store’s returns policy to be sure – it may be written on your receipt or detailed on its website.

 What should I consider when pursuing a credit card refund?